Simon Potter simon.potter@auckland.ac.nz and

 modification of names, it is straightforward to retrieve

-possible matching id
+possible matching ids using convenience

 functions that access gridSVG's name mapping